Did someone have an identity crisis?

 And when you start to notice that, everything changes.

 When we go back to the Old Testament, there’s so much beauty waiting for us there.
-So I hope you enjoyed this part
+So I hope you enjoyed this part and get excited to read soon.

 Moses’ Identity + Early Conflict